-State Services Commission, (2005), The Treaty of Waitangi Information Programme, State Services Commission, Wellington.
-B.Dalley, and G.McLean, (2005), Frontier of Dreams: The Story of New Zealand, Hodder Moa, Auckland.p 78.
+6 B.Dalley, and G.McLean, (2005), Frontier of Dreams: The Story of New Zealand, Hodder Moa, Auckland.p 78.

-Cultural decay had a similar, though perhaps less obvious impact.
-As colonization took effect, cultural decay resulted in the abandonment of many of the social structures and practices which for hundreds of years had been used to promote and protect Māori health.8 The cumulative effect of these changes was a dramatic decline in the Māori population and with it a loss of Māori land, Māori control, and Māori culture.
+While it is difficult to say with any certainty how each issue directly impacted on Māori health, the cumulative effect of these changes was a dramatic decline in the Māori population and with it a corresponding loss of Māori land, Māori control, and Māori culture.